Normally speakers use the “Thank you for your attention!” slide for two reasons:

 “Remember, at the beginning of my presentation, I told you about the student who wasn't doing well in her speeches?
 Within a couple of months, she passed an argumentation bot, took part in various debates, and completed a communications course.
 She also recently made a speech at TED talks!
 Let's check out the video and afterwards I'll answer all of your questions.”

-If you decide to use storytelling, we advise you to do the final slide in darker colors — it will help focus people on the narrative.
+A tip: if you decide to use storytelling, we advise you to do the final slide in darker colors — it will help focus people on the narrative.
 Otherwise, there is a risk that the light background, various pictures, and text will distract the audience from the speaker's speech ending.

 At the beginning, speakers often make a summary, telling you point by point what their following speech will be about.
 The same technique can be used at the end of the performance in order to highlight the answers to questions that were revealed along the performance.

-Place a camera icon on the last slide and invite the audience to take a pic or a screenshot.
+A tip: place a camera icon on the last slide and invite the audience to take a pic or a screenshot.
 In this way, your speech outline, condensed to the main points, will be saved and thus — more helpful.

 What shall we talk about today?